nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_bloodPressure.md

   </tr>
 </table>

-The clinical code that represents systolic part of the blood pressure.
+The clinical code that represents diastolic part of the blood pressure.

-Where there is an appropriate header code for a recognised triple recorded in the providing GP system this should be populated here.

-If there is no header/panel code and only the code(s) for systolic and/or diastolic components are recorded then this **MUST** be populated with the SNOMED codes conceptID '75367002' and the descriptionID of the preferred term '125176019' which has the description 'Blood pressure' and is an observable entity.
+A list of the systolic blood pressure codes is included in the uncategorised guidance page [here](accessrecord_structured_development_uncategoriseddata_guidance.html).

 ### valueQuantity ###